cksystemsteaching/selfie/README.md

 ![NULL-terminated string of ASCII characters "science" stored contiguously in memory at address 85 and above](figures/string.png "String")

 Before taking the next step towards how files are stored and organized, which is surprisingly easy with what we know now, we would like to clarify some important terminology.
 Computer scientists often call a sequence of characters a *string*, not text, especially if the string is relatively short.
+In writing and in particular in source code, strings are usually enclosed in double quotes such as "science", for example.
+In that case, "science" is called a *string literal*, that is, it is literally a string.

-One reason is that sequences of characters can be used to encode all kinds of information, not just text.
-But the more important reason is that strings are stored contiguously in memory and NULL-terminated, that is, with a NULL character at the end.
+Strings can be used to encode all kinds of information, not just text.
+But what is more important here is that strings are stored contiguously in memory and NULL-terminated, that is, with a NULL character at the end.
 In other words, whenever we are dealing with a string, we only need to know the address of where it begins in memory.
 That's all.
 The same is true for 32-bit and 64-bit integers, by the way.
 Arbitrary text, on the other hand, may be stored contiguously, non-contiguously, or using a combination of both techniques, as described above, which is in principle similar to how files are stored, as explained next.

 ### Files